 With just “hai” and “doumo” you’re able to have a successful interaction, which can be a big confidence booster!

 Japanese person, in English: Your Japanese is so good!

 Even after you have increased your Japanese skill, culturally it is still good to respond humbly with “iie iie”.
 You can also use “iie iie” in response to someone thanking you, as if to say, “no need to thank me”.

-You’re just starting out learning Japanese, so it’s natural to have many questions.
+When you’re just starting out learning Japanese, it’s natural to have many questions.

 Just as in English, sometimes a single-word question is enough.
 If you would like to be more clear, these words will help you.

 You can use “kore” as you point to a word or object.
 This means even if you don’t actually know the word in Japanese, you’re still able to communicate.
 If you’re ordering food, pointing and saying “kore” will successfully get you your order.